 Crisia Journal

 Crisia is recognized by the National Council of Scientific Research in Higher Education (NCSRHE), code 308, cataloged in category C between 2008-2009, category B+ between 2010-2012, and category C between 2012-2020.
-Since 2016 it is indexed ERIH PLUS, and since 2021 it is indexed in Index Copernicus.
+Since 2016 it is indexed ERIH PLUS, since 2021 it is indexed in Index Copernicus, and since 2023 in DOAJ.

 Crisia can be found in the collections of the National Library of Romania, in those of the National Library of the Republic of Moldova and also in 34 public libraries, of museums and university centers.

-Access policy, copyright, license
+Access policy, copyright, license, ethics

 Crisia magazine offers readers open access to published articles, respecting the principle of free access to science and knowledge.

 The authors agree that Crisia magazine has the right of first publication of the submitted article.
 Authors have the right to publish the article on their personal website or on other websites, referring to the first publication.
 Authors retain the copyright of their articles without restrictions.
+Authors assume responsibility for the content of published articles and no changes to the content will be accepted after their publication.

 Crisia magazine uses the CC BY-NC-ND Creative Commons license.
 Therefore, other users have the right to download and use the article only if they credit the author and the journal in which the material was first published.
 Also, the articles can be copied and distributed, but can’t be adapted, remixed, transformed, translated or updated in any way it would make them derivates.